abrahim7112/hackers_CVE_2023_poc/README.md

 # hackers
-In this project, I will build the largest hacking program with new tools and design the graphical interface to make it easier to use , use python
+The largest hacking program with new tools CVE-2023-PoC for the year 2023 It contains all the attack and exploitation tools for testing websites, as well as a graphical interface to facilitate its use for beginners, use python<h1>sqlmap</h1>
 # install hackers
 ```
 git clone https://github.com/abrahim7112/hackers.git
 cd hackers
-pip install
+pip install -r requirements
 python hackers.py
 ````